Medical Reviewer

 Statistics on Inhalant Use, Misuse, and Addiction

-According to the 2021 National Survey on Drug Use and Health, approximately 0.8% of individuals aged 12 or older, totaling around 2.2 million people, reported using inhalants within the past 12 months.[6]
-This prevalence extends to younger demographics as well: the 2022 Monitoring the Future Survey revealed that 3.6% of 8th graders, 2.4% of 10th graders, and 1.8% of 12th graders had engaged in inhalant use within the same timeframe.[7]
+According to the 2021 National Survey on Drug Use and Health, approximately 0.8% of individuals aged 12 or older, totaling around 2.2 million people, reported using inhalants within the past 12 months in 2021.[6]
+This prevalence also extends to younger demographics: the 2022 Monitoring the Future Survey revealed that 3.6% of 8th, 2.4% of 10th, and 1.8% of 12th graders had inhalant use within the same timeframe.[7]

 Moreover, despite the majority of adolescents aged 12 to 17 abstaining from inhalant use for recreational purposes, approximately 684,000 adolescents within this age range admitted to using inhalants in the past year to achieve a high.[8]
 This underscores the vulnerability of adolescents across various demographics, including race/ethnicity and geographic location, to inhalant use, emphasizing the importance of targeted prevention and intervention efforts.